mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 #
 ```

 The file is empty!
-After redianess probe passed, the file was truncated.
+After readiness probe passed, the file was truncated.

 If define `DEMO_SECRET__PASSWD=/secrets/secret.file` (without prefix) response
 will contain the file name which was defined in the environment variable: